drstonebraker/plaidchat/README.md

 # README

-Plaidchat is portfolio project aiming to clone the core features and design of slack, as a browser-based team chat platform.
+[Plaidchat](https://plaidchat.herokuapp.com) is portfolio project aiming to clone the core features and design of [slack](https://slack.com/), a browser-based team chat platform.

 ## Features